-24. The primary responsibility for the prevention, detection and investigation of fraud rests with senior management, who are also responsible for managing the risk of fraud.
-The purpose of this policy is to set out more specific responsibilities for preventing fraud.
+26. The primary responsibility for the prevention, detection and investigation of fraud, bribery or corruption rests with senior management, who are also responsible for managing the risk of fraud, bribery or corruption.
+The purpose of this policy is to set out more specific responsibilities for its prevention.

-REPORTING FRAUD
+REPORTING FRAUD, BRIBERY OR CORRUPTION